safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**13) Create Workspace**
 <br>That was the second workspace in our project.
 Now for the third and final workspace.
 This workspace will be used to chain the previous two workspaces.
-It is going to be the master, with the two prior workspaces as children.
+It is going to be the parent, with the two prior workspaces as helpers.

 So, open Workbench and start with an empty canvas.
 Place a Creator transformer followed by two FMEServerJobSubmitter transformers: